DOG AGILITY TRAINING

 Teaching a ‘target behaviour’ for future contact training

-Classes are suitable for all dog's from 6+ months and after the first course you can continue with further Hoopers training or join an Agility Course, all our classes are booked on a 'rolling term' basis every 8 weeks.
+Classes are suitable for all dog's from 8+ months and after the first course you can continue with training as our classes are booked on a 'rolling term' basis.

-Training your dog for either activity is an ever evolving process and your dog will continue to experience new challenges every week.
+Training your dog for agility is an ever evolving process and your dog will continue to experience new challenges every week.

 Young Dog info: I am often asked why we do not jump young dogs and pups, an informative article about growth plates and over exercise in young dogs & pups by 'puppy culture usa' and can be found [here].